Consensys/linea-besu-package/README.md

 ### Running the Build

-To run the entire build process, including downloading, extracting, copying modules, and creating distributions, you can execute:
+To run the entire build process, including downloading, extracting, copying plugins, and creating distributions, you can execute:

 ```sh
 gradle build